École nationale supérieure de l'énergie, l'eau et l'environnement: History

 ENSIEG was created in 1908 to provide training for industrial electricians.
 ENSHM was later founded in 1929 to satisfy the demands of the local industries in Grenoble for graduating engineers in fluid mechanics and hydroelectricity.
 The two schools merged to establish Ense3 in 2008.
 Their merger occurred during the overhaul of the Grenoble Institute of Technology (Grenoble INP, Institut Polytechnique de Grenoble, Groupe Grenoble INP and before that INPG).

 During President Sarkozy's Plan campus, the Ense3 radically changed residence from the Ampère (formerly belonging to ENSIEG) and Bergès (formerly of the ENSHMG) campuses to the West campus.

 Academics

 The school provides engineering training in the fields of energy (production, transport, distribution and management, and information processing), water (hydraulics, hydrology, civil engineering) and environment (renewable energies, energy efficiency, geotechnical, soil pollution, and environmental water quality).
 An engineering degree is awarded after completion of training.

 Student recruitment is either through competitive polytechnic examinations or dedicated polytechnic preparatory schools that usually last for two years.
 Evidence of earlier degrees obtained from other universities could also serve as a foundation for admission.

 The school offers training in the following specialties: multimedia signal and image communication systems, energy systems and energy markets, hydraulic structures and environments, electric power engineering, mechanical energy, energy engineering and nuclear engineering, automatic systems and information, and product engineering.

-Degrees awarded at the Ense3 are equivalent to a Master's degree.
+Degrees awarded at the Grenoble INP - Ense3 are equivalent to a Master's degree.
 Some of the programs are: